HugoJBello/-hjbello.com-nuxt/content/posts/papers.es.md

 ## Artículos publicados

+1. **Diagnostic stability in Bipolar Disorder: A follow-up study in 130.000 patient-years**.
+2021 - *The Journal of Clinical Psychiatry*  (journal-article).

 1. **Stress Salivary Biomarkers Answer During the Work Day in Emergencies  in Healthcare Professionals**.
 2021 - *International Journal of Environmental Research and Public Health*  (journal-article).